 As time progressed, Futurevision became aware that Straw Dogs was unlikely to be passed any time soon and their rights to the title expired, meaning that a video release was not possible.

-violence in film.
+about violence in film.
 As a result, James Ferman spoke to VCI and told them that Straw Dogs was "too violent" to be passed in the current climate.
-Ferman slipped the film into his desk, with a view to taking a fresh look at it the following year --
+Ferman slipped the film into his desk, with a view to taking a fresh look at it the

-that required the BBFC to be stricter with regards to classifying films for viewing in the home.
-He also claimed that he had received expert medical advice that stated that convicted rapists cited the rape scene in Straw Dogs as having being a turn-on
+in 1994 that required the BBFC to be stricter with regards to classifying films for viewing in the home.
+He also claimed that he had received expert medical advice that stated that convicted rapists cited the rape scene in Straw Dogs as having

-due to Ferman's overbearing influence, Straw Dogs slowly progressed through the BBFC for over two years, but as 1998 wore on Ferman's retirement was upcoming and he felt it wasn't right to make such a big decision before his replacement Robin Duval took
+doubt due to Ferman's overbearing influence, Straw Dogs slowly progressed through the BBFC for over two years, but as 1998 wore on Ferman's retirement was upcoming and he felt it wasn't right to make such a big decision before his replacement

 Director of the BBFC (1999-2004)

 Putting an end to the closed community mentality of his predecessor.